Poverty among Children Under Five Years of Age

 How Are We Doing?

-Based upon 2022 American Community Survey 5-year estimates from the U.S. Census data, there were wide variations in the county rates of poverty among New Jersey children less than 5 years of age.
-Counties with the highest percentages of children under 5 years of age living in poverty were Passaic, and Salem Counties.
-The lowest percentages of poverty among children less than 5 years were in Hunterdon, Morris, and Sussex Counties.
-In New Jersey, approximately a quarter of Black and Hispanic children under 5 years of age are living in poverty.
+Based on 2019-2023 American Community Survey estimates from the U.S. Census Bureau, there was wide variation in county rates of poverty among New Jersey children less than 5 years of age.
+Counties with the highest percentages of children under 5 years of age living in poverty were Cumberland and Passaic Counties.
+The lowest percentages of poverty among children aged less than 5 years were in Hunterdon and Morris Counties.
+In New Jersey, approximately one-quarter of Black and one-fifth of Hispanic children under 5 years of age are living in poverty.

 How Do We Compare With the U.S.?